solvi-ab/solvi-docs/source/index.html.md

 To create a supervised "done for you" plant count, set the `request_done_for_you` parameter to `true`.

 Creating a plant count is an asynchronous process, after creation the plant count will be processing, and the results can not be accessed until it has completed.
 This asynchronous process is called a _job_.
 To check the job's status, it can either be polled (see below) or a webhook URL can be submitted when starting the plant count; this webhook will be called when the job's status changes.
-Plant count webhooks only work in automatic mode, "done for you" plant counts can either use polling, or add a project webhook and listen to when the projects plant count is published.
+Plant count webhooks only work in automatic mode, "done for you" plant counts can either use polling, or add a project webhook and listen to when the project's plant count is published.
 See [webhooks](#webhooks) for more details.
 Note that "done for you" type plant counts can take up to 24 hours to complete.

 The detection is performed using a detection model.
 By default, two different models are available: